odanoburu/FreeLing-User-Manual/processing-classes.md

 .

-`formDictFile` may be needed if mapping rules in `&lt;WNPosMap&gt;` require it.
+`formDictFile` may be needed if mapping rules in `<WNPosMap>` require it.
 It is a regular form file with morphological information, as described in section

 4.9